 Configuring Charles Proxy

-In order for any browser (or any application) to use Charles it must be configured to use Charles as its proxy server.
+In order for any browser (or any application) to use Charles, it must be configured to use Charles as its proxy server.

 Windows Proxy Settings

-Make sure "Windows Proxy" is checked and "Mozilla Firefox Proxy" is not checked under Proxy menu item.
+Make sure "Windows Proxy" is checked and "Mozilla Firefox Proxy" is not checked under the Proxy menu item.

 Mac OS Proxy Settings

-Make sure "macOS Proxy" is checked and "Mozilla Firefox Proxy" is not checked under Proxy menu item.
+Make sure "macOS Proxy" is checked and "Mozilla Firefox Proxy" is not checked under the Proxy menu item.